-Meanwhile, the other way to overcome traffic and pollution is by optimizing the public transportation.
+Meanwhile, the other way to overcome traffic and pollution is by optimising the public transportation.
 A good system of public vehicles accomplished by better infrastructure may be delightful to everyone and can attract individuals to use public transportation more often than their own vehicles.
-This idea certainly can minimize the amount of traffic and pollution as well.
-Mass rapid train in China and Japan for example, sophisticated transport and well-managed train schedule have successfully brought up these countries in lessening traffic problem.
+This idea certainly can minimise the amount of traffic and pollution as well.
+Mass rapid train in China and Japan, for example, sophisticated transport and well-managed train schedule have successfully brought up these countries in lessening traffic problem.

 All in all, a wide range of solutions is available to help cope with traffic and pollution problem.
-Improving fuel price and public commuters are true as proposed solutions.
+Improving fuel price and public transportations are true as proposed solutions.

 [ by - Linda ]